gan-h/Othello-In-C/README.md

   - Upon running the program, you will be presented with an interface.
 To your left will be an Othello board, and to your right will be a textbox with a few buttons underneath.
 You play as black.
 Your opponent, white, will automatically make a move once you make yours.
   - Move-guides will by default be enabled.
 They show you what valid moves you can make.
 If you would like to toggle them off, click the "Guides Off" button
   - Moves you and the computer make are recorded in the textbox for you to see.
-  - Use the arrow keys to move to past moves and back.
-If you are viewing a past move, and would like to jump ahead to your present-most move, simply click anywhere in the grid.
+  - Use the arrow buttons to move through the game's history.
+If you are viewing a past move and would like to jump ahead to your present-most move, click anywhere     within the grid.
   - If you would like to save your game for future play, press "Save Game" and choose a location to store your file.
-  - If you would like to load a previously saved game, press "Load Game" and choose a save file.
+  - If you would like to load a previously saved game for play or for vieiwng its move history, press "Load Game" and choose a save file.
   - If you would like to start a new game, press "New Game"
   - A winner will be declared once the game ends. **Games end when *either* you or your opponent have no moves left to play**
+  - Do not delete the "NewGame" save file or any of the images bundled with this program.